 As a part of being a Registered Student Organization (RSO), it is required that your RSO re-registers each year at the start of the Fall semester.
-The re-registration process must be completed in full the first Friday in October.
+The re-registration process must be completed in full by the due date at the end of September.

 All aspects of RSO re-registration and mandatory officer/advisor training are integrated into Involvement Link!
-Detailed instructions on how to complete re-registration can be found here and information about completing officer training can be found here.
+Detailed instructions on how to complete re-registration and information about completing officer training will be emailed directly to the RSO officers.

 University Policies for RSO Status